Data-Driven Knowledge Transfer in Batch $Q^*$ Learning: Batch Learning with Knowledge Transfer

 The proposed knowledge transfer algorithm is based on the framework of {\em Fitted $Q$-Iteration} (FQI) due to its wide applications in offline RL.
-The framework of FQI aims to minimize the \textit{Bellman error} (BE) by bootstrapping and semi-gradient method.
-Recall that the Bellman optimal equation is
+The framework of FQI aims to minimize the \textit{Bellman error} by bootstrapping and semi-gradient method.
+Inspired by the Bellman optimal equation